bmuller/campfirer/index.markdown

 There are two ways you can use the campfirer gateway:

 1. You can use the gateway running at **campfirer.com** to connect to any campfire room.
+See the instructions below.
-1. You can run a Jabber server at your own domain and run campfirer as a [component](http://xmpp.org/extensions/xep-0114.html).
+1. You can run a Jabber server at your own domain and run campfirer as an [XMPP component](http://xmpp.org/extensions/xep-0114.html).
+See the [component](component.html) page for directions.

 The first option is the easiest to try things out - but there is no guarantee of service quality or uptime.

-## 1. Connecting to Campfirer.com
+## Connecting to Campfirer.com
 There are three pieces of information you'll need first:

 1. Your account name.
 This is the **name** portion of your login url of https://**name**.campfirenow.com